BacHaSoftware/project_task_checklist/README.md

 🌟 <code>Checklist on Task</code>: You can create checklist on task view.
 If done with a line, you can mark it as done for easy tracking progress of tasks.

+🌟 <code>Add Checklist Template</code>: You can add checklist template.
+All checklist lines of the template will be added to tasks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>